joypauls/planetary-flow/README.md

 - Status: prototype development
 - For more details, see `feature_tracking.md`

+## Compatibility

+As of now, testing only performed on MacOS (Ventura).

 ## Dev

 > Not fully documented yet, see `Makefile` for commands to get started!